torebutlin/cued_datalogger/docs/source/information_for_developers/dependencies.rst

 PyQtGraph
 """""""""
 PyQtGraph is used for all graph plotting.
-Use the built-in :class:`PlotWidget` for creating plots.
+However, in general plots should be created using the DataLogger's :class:`~datalogger.api.pyqtgraph_extensions.InteractivePlotWidget`, which provides some additional functionality.

 See the `PyQtGraph Documentation <http://www.pyqtgraph.org/documentation/>`_.